ankitranjan1028-vedam/Cashfree-payments/README.md

 This is the frontend of a full-stack order and payment management system.
 Built using **Next.js** and **Material UI**, this app allows users to fill out an order form, see the saved entries, and make payments using the **Cashfree** payment gateway.

-> ⚠️ Note: This repository currently only includes the **frontend implementation**.
-The backend (Spring Boot + MySQL) and Cashfree integration are assumed to be developed separately.

 ---

 ## 📦 Tech Stack